FiligranHQ/xtm-browser-extension/docs/features.md

 - **Entity Details**: Results show which platforms contain the entity
 - **Container Creation**: Select target platform for new containers
 - **Cache**: Each platform maintains its own entity cache

+### Multi-Platform Navigation
+When an entity exists in multiple platforms, navigation arrows appear in the entity overview:
+- Use **← →** arrows to switch between platforms
+- Each platform view fetches fresh data to ensure accuracy
+- A loading spinner shows while fetching data
+- Navigation arrows are disabled during loading to prevent race conditions

+### Multi-Type Navigation
+When an entity exists as multiple types within a single platform (e.g., "Phishing" as both Malware and Attack Pattern in OpenCTI):
+- Results are grouped under a single entry with a "N types" indicator
+- Navigate through all matching types using the same arrow navigation
+- Each type view shows the specific entity details for that type

 ## Clear Highlights